 A parent’s constitutional right to raise their children in the methods they choose is strictly protected and is the basis for denying same sex parental claims.
 Therefore, individuals without the protection of biology, marriage, or adoption must take action to protect their rights to children they have raised and call their own.

 Same sex parental right cases are becoming more frequent in the courts.
 However, in many cases no relief may be provided to a same sex parent who maintains no legal ties to a child.
-Therefore, if you are a same sex parent it is imperative to determine your legal rights to your child by contacting an experienced Pensacola Child Custody Attorney today.
+Therefore, if you are a same sex parent it is imperative to determine your legal rights to your child by contacting an experienced family law attorney today.